 Samael bit his tongue before he could make a dry comment about the fact that nearly all Army bases -- both Red and Blue -- were almost identical.
 He would need an extra pair of hands to count how many times he'd been guided through these bland concrete structures in his journeys across Sirca.
 He wasn't sure what dumbass decided the tour should be a vital part of transferring to a new base…but he wasn't about to break tradition.

-As expected, nothing in their brisk jaunt across the top floor piqued the grey chupadore's interests.
+As expected, nothing in their brisk jaunt across the top floor piqued Samael's interests.
 He nodded absently and made the occasional politely-curious comment as his guide enthusiastically led him along the circular layout.
 War room, utilities…maybe worth taking a peek in the armory if the opportunity arises.
-Half-distracted by his thoughts, the short-statured impostor nearly collided with the back of the massive soldier when Jacobs slowed near the private officers' chambers.
+Half-distracted by his thoughts, the impostor nearly collided with the back of the soldier when Jacobs slowed near the private chambers for the officers.
 Samael caught himself just in time and glanced at the three doors in tandem -- he supposed the sergeant occupied one, his corporal the second…why the third wasn't available, he imagined he'd need to find out.
 Or maybe Barnes just doesn't want me to have a room because the new mysterious transfer is way cooler than he is…

 Private Jacobs paused for a moment at the room labeled with Barnes's name, self-consciously straightening his spine and clutching his gun properly before rapping sharply on the door.
 There was a muffled grumble on the other side, followed by the telltale shuffle of paperwork that was distinguishable even through the thick metal surface.

-The door swung open a moment later, framing Barnes's tired features as he glanced wearily between the two.
+The door slid open a moment later, framing Barnes's gaunt features as he glanced wearily between the two.
 "Yes, Private?"

 Samael had half-hoped they'd catch the corporal in some compromising situation, feeling almost disappointed at the expression that suggested exhaustion rather than surprise or embarrassment.
 Jacobs, on the other hand, seemed preoccupied with his sharp salute and the hurried announcement that followed: "Sir!
 I'm just reporting that I've nearly finished giving Holmes the tour!"